fossabot/absinthe-clf/README.md

 - [ ] Develop configurable RISC-V soft core for FPGA implementation.

 ## Quick Start
-This project creates a Python3 virtual environment in the absinthe-clf project directory.
+This project requires Python 3 to be installed on the development workstation.
+It creates a Python3 virtual environment in the absinthe-clf project directory.
 Needed modules are installed into that virtual environment.

 To configure build environment:
 ```bash